GAIA-UNIL/G2S/DOCUMENTATION.md

 - `qs`: logs `path_optimization=true|false` because the flag is effective in QS simulation
 - `snesim`: logs `path_optimization_requested=true|false` so the request is visible in the operator log, even though the current scaffold does not expose the same effective mode as QS

+## QS deterministic search-pattern transforms

+Native QS accepts deterministic CPU-only local search-pattern transforms:

+- `-rmi` supplies rotation per simulated node;
+- `-smi` supplies isotropic scale per simulated node.

+Transforms are applied to neighborhood offsets before candidate matching.
+The training image is not transformed.
+The transformed offset list is reused for the full candidate scan of that node and then passed into the existing QS matcher, preserving vector/full simulation behavior and kernel-weight lookup through the effective offset's flat kernel index.

+Supported geometries are 2D and 3D only.
+2D rotation maps use one channel containing radians in the XY plane.
+3D rotation maps use four channels containing quaternion values in `(qx, qy, qz, qw)` order; invalid or near-zero node quaternions fall back to identity rotation.
+Scale maps use one channel; invalid node scale values fall back to identity scale.